 Webinar Type

-If it was scheduled as a Webinar or Webcast.
+If it is scheduled as a Webinar or Webcast.

 Host Email